Professional Scrum Master Training

 Learn Scrum From Those Who Created and Maintain It

 Professional Scrum Master™ (PSM) is a 2-day course that covers the principles and (empirical) process theory underpinning the Scrum framework, and the role of the Scrum Master in it.
 This course is a combination of instruction and team-based exercises, and teaches what is at the heart of the Scrum and Agile movement.
+The course also includes a free attempt at the globally recognized Professional Scrum Master I certification exam (PSM I).

 What You Will Learn